 - 1. Select one or more faders, at least one of which must have a path attached. - 2.
 Tap CLONE in the control screen footer. - 3.
-Tap the fader(s) to which you wish to clone the selected path(s). - 4.
-Tap CLONE again to confirm your choice.
+Tap the fader(s) that are required to clone the selected path(s). - 4.
+Tap CLONE again to confirm the choice.

-As you tap possible destinations, previews of the potential placements appear to help with your decision.
-A colour indication system is used to indicate the possible outcome of your choice: green when the destination is empty, orange when a path other than a channel is assigned to the fader, and red when a channel path is assigned to the fader.
+As the user taps possible destinations, previews of the potential placements appear to help with their decision.
+A colour indication system is used to indicate the possible outcome of their choice: green when the destination is empty, orange when a path other than a channel is assigned to the fader, and red when a channel path is assigned to the fader.
 Red is used to indicate channel paths because if a channel is removed from a fader it no longer exists.

-Once you have selected your destination you are presented with two options, CANCEL or CLONE & OVERWRITE which replaces the destination path with a clone of your original selection and removes the original path(s) from the surface.
-As channels don't exist once they are removed from faders, a pop-up appears if you attempt to overwrite a channel, requiring you to confirm your choice.
+Once the user has selected the destination they are presented with two options, CANCEL or CLONE & OVERWRITE which replaces the destination path with a clone of the original selection and removes the original path(s) from the surface.
+As channels don't exist once they are removed from faders, a pop-up appears if an attempt to overwrite a channel occurs, requiring a confirmation of choice.